-The question is, if you’re going to read Star Wars novels, which ones should you read?
+If you’re going to read Star Wars novels, which ones should you read?
 If you’re dedicated enough, you read them all, of course.
 But if your time is limited or your tastes not quite so focused, which ones are worth your time?
 Here’s my stab at answering for each of the new Star Wars novels I’ve read.

+By James Luceno.
 Okay, if a little unfocused.
 It fills in a good deal of Tarkin’s backstory, but I found it didn’t do much to change my sense of the character or make me appreciate him more.
-Lucino’s a decent enough writer, but there’s just not enough here to make reading the novel worth the extra time over just reading Tarkin’s entry in Wookieepedia.
+Lucino’s a decent enough writer, but theres just not enough here to make reading the novel worth the extra time over just reading Tarkin’s entry in Wookieepedia.